 In Ukraine, there are over 11,000 companies that offer diverse IT services, and more than 890 are represented on Clutch.
 In 2021 the Ukrainian IT industry recorded a growth of 36%, from $5 billion to $6.8 billion in exports.
 Due to that, the number of specialists increased from 244,000 to 285,000.
-Ukrainian IT professionals have developed substantial expertise in all demanded industries such as fintech, healthcare, logistics, print, automotive, government sector, and more, which allows them to maintain a competitive advantage in the global IT market.
+Ukrainian IT professionals have developed substantial expertise in all demanded industries such as fintech, healthcare, photo & imaging, logistics, print, automotive, workforce, government sector, and more, which allows them to maintain a competitive advantage in the global IT market.

 More than 60% of all tech experts in Ukraine work for IT outsourcing and IT outstaffing companies.
 The largest cities where most IT outsourcing companies are located are Kyiv, Lviv, Kharkiv, Dnipro, and Odesa.
 Together they form IT hubs and clusters, but due to russian full-scale invasion of Ukraine, most of the eastern hubs like Kharkiv, Chernihiv, and Mariupol moved to the west.
 Nowadays, Ukrainian authorities and enterprises do everything in their power to make the Transcarpathian region, where most IT experts currently reside, into a Ukrainian Silicon Valley.
 This region has great potential and all the needed resources to build great businesses for life.

 Ukrainians can undoubtedly be claimed as skilled and highly educated specialists in their sphere.
 The literacy rate of its citizens is reaching 100%, and 70% of Ukrainians possess a secondary or higher education.
 Most tech specialists know English well, and top management knows it on an Advanced level.
-Among the best Ukrainian tech universities in engineering education are Lviv Polytechnic National University, Taras Shevchenko National University of Kyiv, National University of “Kyiv-Mohyla Academy,” Academy National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute,” and Ukrainian Catholic University.
+Among the best Ukrainian tech universities in engineering education are Lviv Polytechnic National University, Taras Shevchenko the National University of Kyiv, National University of “Kyiv-Mohyla Academy,” the Academy National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute,” and Ukrainian Catholic University.
 Every year, Ukraine has around 130,000 engineering graduates.
 Due to the great demand for specialists, the Ukrainian government cooperates with IT companies and together launches innovative labs and tech programs at universities.
 As a result, there is a great velocity of qualified specialists learning and growing in the company.

 As stated in the recent Coursera Global Skills Report, Ukraine is in the TOP 10 for technology.
 In 2021 Ukraine took its rightful place in Gartner’s TOP 20 offshoring centers in the EMEA.
 The potential of Ukrainian tech specialists is surging every year, and you can ensure it.
 The average developer rates of junior software development specialists in Ukraine begin at $26 per hour.
 Rates of specialists of higher seniority depend on the tech stack, skills, and type of cooperation.